nning/david/README.md

 [![Code Climate](https://img.shields.io/codeclimate/github/nning/david.svg)](https://codeclimate.com/github/nning/david)

-David is a CoAP server with Rack interface to bring the illustrious family of Rack compatible web frameworks into the Internet of Things. **Currently, it is in a development state and probably not ready for use in production.** It is tested with MRI >= 1.9, JRuby, and Rubinius.
+David is a CoAP server with Rack interface to bring the illustrious family of Rack compatible web frameworks into the Internet of Things.
+It is tested with MRI >= 1.9, JRuby, and Rubinius.

 ## Quick Start